Physical Address

 Dorchester Center, MA 02124

-As a national drink of Korea, soju is a beverage regularly consumed.
+As a national alcoholic drink of Korea, soju is a beverage regularly consumed.
 It’s no surprise that nowadays, some of the best soju flavours range from peach to watermelon and even Lychee.
 It’s one of Korea’s most beloved beverages, loved by people of all ages and socioeconomic backgrounds.
 Soju has been consumed by people for hundreds of years, giving it a deep and varied history.
-In this article we’ll check out some of the best flavoured soju available, but first lets find out what soju is and how it came to be!
+In this article we’ll check out some of the best soju flavours available, but first lets find out what soju is and how this sweet drink came to be!

-Soju is traditionally consumed with meals to complement the other flavours.
-It’s also a staple of many festive occasions where people come together to celebrate.
+Traditionally consumed with meals to complement other soju flavours, it’s also a staple of many festive occasions where people come together to celebrate.
 Soju is well-liked for its adaptability; it can be consumed on its own or as a component of other drinks or even cocktails.
+The alcohol percentage of soju ranges from about 12.9% to 53% alcohol by volume (AB), although there has been a growing popularity of low alcohol soju below 20% since 2007.

 Major companies like Jinro, Lotte, and Hite-Jinro all produce Soju now.
 With a share of the Korean Soju market of over 50 percent, Jinro is by far the industry leader.
 Other well-known producers include Lotte and Hite-Jinro.
 Not only is soju popular in the United States, Japan, and China, but it is also exported to a wide variety of other countries.

 Soju is a versatile beverage that can be used not only for drinking, but also in cooking.
-Its unique flavor and alcohol content can add depth and complexity to a variety of dishes.
+Its unique flavour has a hint of sweetness that’s perfect for adding many fruity flavours.
+The alcohol-infused juice can add depth and complexity to a variety of dishes.
 Here are a few ways Soju can be used in cooking:

 It is important to note that when cooking with Soju, the alcohol content may not completely cook off.
 Therefore, it is best to use Soju in moderation and to avoid using it in dishes that will be served to children or those who cannot consume alcohol.